24

 - One example of such activity is exhibited by lichens.
 In general, a lichen is a symbiosis between an algae and a fungus.

 - The minerals in rocks are liberated when a fungus releases chemicals that can break them down.
-Such minerals are then consumed by the alga, further causing the wearing and development of cracks and gaps on the rock.
+Such minerals are then consumed by the alga, further causing the wearing and development of cracks and gaps in the rock.
 As a result, cracked rocks become more prone to disintegration.

 - Another good example of biological weathering of rocks is by a group of bacteria called Actinomycetes.
-According to a study published in the Journal Microbial Ecology, these bacteria through acid production, mineral solubilization, and metal leaching have successfully degraded rocks in Egypt.
+According to a study published in the Journal Microbial Ecology, these bacteria, through acid production, mineral solubilization, and metal leaching, have successfully degraded rocks in Egypt.

 Biological Weathering By Chemicals/Organic Compounds